 The title D-Luxe Burger does earn is being the best counter-service burger in Disney World.
 Frankly, this isn’t as competitive.
 Most counter-service burgers have flavorless patties and then try to overcompensate with too many toppings.
 Before D-Luxe Burger, I’d stopped trying burgers at Disney World counter-service spots because I had not tasted one that I’d particularly enjoyed.
 As you’ve probably gathered, D-Luxe has changed that and is a worthy counter-service burger if you’re in the Disney Springs area.

 The atmosphere in D-Luxe Burger follows the other restaurants in the Disney Springs Town Center area.
-There are plenty of windows to let in natural light and the inside is mostly made of wood walls with an assortment of booths and tables.
+There are plenty of windows to let in natural light and the inside is mostly wood walls with an assortment of booths and tables.
 For all intents and purposes, there isn’t anything as far as theming goes but that’s the norm for fast-casual places in Disney Springs.
 D-Luxe Burger does offer a convoluted backstory involving a St. Louis World’s Fair, a farm, and the current restaurant but it’s dumb and not worth anyone’s time.

 No one should go to D-Luxe Burger for the atmosphere but that’s not to say it’s a bad place to sit and have a meal.
 The inside of the restaurant is nice and the physical location is right beside the water.
 There aren’t an abundance of seats in D-Luxe Burger but we’ve never had trouble finding a seat.
 It also stays fairly quiet inside of the restaurant which is nice, assuming you like to talk to the people you eat with.